+INSTITUTIONAL ENVIRONMENT

+Excellent

+- Does the information have the potential to enhance services or service delivery?

+- ✓ The data aligns with the Data Quality Framework, including:

+- Legislation

+- Policies

+- Information Asset Governance

+- Standards

+- Data Management Plans

+- ✓ The following governance roles and responsibilities for this asset are clearly assigned:

+- Information Asset Owner

+- Information Asset Custodian

+- Information Steward

-INSTITUTIONAL ENVIRONMENT Excellent Does the information have the potential to enhance services or service delivery?
-The data aligns with the Data Quality Framework, including: Legislation Policies Information Asset Governance Standards Data Management Plans The following governance roles and responsibilities for this asset are clearly assigned: Information Asset Owner Information Asset Custodian Information Steward Data collection is authorised by law, regulation or agreement The Custodial agency has no commercial interest or conflict of interest in the data
+- ✓ Data collection is authorised by law, regulation or agreement

+- ✓ The Custodial agency has no commercial interest or conflict of interest in the data
-ACCURACY

-Very Good
+ACCURACY Good

-Data has been subject to a data assurance process (for example: Checking for errors at each stage of data collection and processing, or verifying data entry and making corrections if necessary.)
+processing, or verifying data entry and making corrections if necessary.)